Distance Learning in Crisis (2020-2022)

 At the core of this project is the Reading on the Waves anthology – a compilation of stories written and illustrated by authors and artists in Sierra Leone and Liberia.
 A total of 70,000 family literacy kits will be distributed.
 The stories range in reading level from pre-reading to the equivalent of Grade 6 and will appeal to readers of all ages.

 Radio stations in both countries will air programs that follow along with the themes and stories in the books to keep kids reading and learning.
 These programs will be interactive, include teachers as co-hosts and have been endorsed by the Ministries of Education in Liberia and Sierra Leone.
-Broadcast on 10 radio stations, the programming will be accessible to approximately two million individuals during each airing.
+Broadcast on 10 radio stations, the programming will be accessible to tens of thousands of listeners during each airing.

 TALLE is a non-profit organization of Language Arts teaching professionals in Sierra Leone.
 It was formed in 2004 and supports the Sierra Leone Ministry of Basic and Senior Secondary Education (MBSSE) and other education stakeholders to promote effective teaching and learning of literacy and numeracy skills which are the cornerstone of academic excellence.